gem/oq-engine/doc/installing/docker.md

 ## Sources

-If you want to customize container images, or you want to build your own, source are provided on the [oq-containers/oq-docker](https://github.com/gem/oq-containers/tree/master/oq-docker) repo.
+If you want to customize container images, or you want to build your own, sources are provided on the [oq-containers/oq-docker](https://github.com/gem/oq-containers/tree/master/oq-docker) repo.

 ## Deploy and run